 • Peer to Peer Investing: New regulations have made it easier for private companies to raise money from individual investors.

 By cash, we don’t mean stacks of twenty dollar bills in a safe.
-It’s the money you keep in bank accounts, certificates of deposit (CDs), cash management accounts, and money market funds.
+It’s the money you keep in bank accounts, certificates of deposit (CDs), checking and savings accounts, and money market funds.
 In each of these cases, you lend money to the bank or financial institution, and you get interest on those loans.

 Since these deposits don’t go down in amount and you can get your money out any time, as opposed to bonds, which need to be sold and can lose value, they are considered a different class of asset than bonds.